fsobolev/cavalier/README.md

 ## Building

-The easiest way to build the development version of Time Switch is by using GNOME Builder as described [here](https://wiki.gnome.org/Newcomers/BuildProject).
+The easiest way to build the development version of Cavalier is by using GNOME Builder as described [here](https://wiki.gnome.org/Newcomers/BuildProject).

 ## Translations